Making a Comeback

 Vividly, she remembered those last days.
 Constantly on the run.
 The shouts of 'Ishukone Watch!' were followed by bursts of gunfire, doors kicked in, homes raided, family of her former Guristas friends murdered in their homes, as the Watch 'cleaned house,' killing off the people that Otro had carried with him into legitimacy and freedom from piracy.
 People whose only crime had been wanting to come home and pretend to be a normal citizen again.
 Tattoos had been removed, old friendships ended, as they broke off almost all contact, to try and forget the things they had left behind.
 Those few who survived the initial round of purges gathered together, using old codes, and old methods, and had managed a ramshackle escape – but the second group wasn't as lucky.
 They were too slow to board, most of the former pirates having brought their families with them, and so they were too close to the station when the Watch patrol forces arrived.

 Sprinting and drifting for days, between asteroid belts, planets, and various anomalies, they had managed to avoid Watch pursuit, and escape back across the border, into the low security space that was once their home.
 Some took refuge amongst their former brothers, and rejoined the Rabbits.
 Some, like Tsavu, merely tipped their hats and fled for some other destination.
 She had retrieved her old Kestrel from a small outpost station hovering above an oceanic world, and escaped into the distant reaches of space, following the words from a poem a friend had once written to her.
-She had fled, trying to escape who she was, and what had happened to her, but, in the end, nothing could change who she was, and what she had to do.

 And now they would pay for their betrayal.